Rahul-neophyte/Menu/README.md

-This is basic menu created by fresh graduate # Menu
+This is basic menu created using HTML